 So if your plants are occupying a space of 3 foot by 3 foot, then your area is 3×3 = 9 square feet.

 Given how high the light is going to be placed, you can safely assume 40 watts will cover per square foot.
 Therefore you will need 40×9 = 360 watts.

-Watts don’t really tell the intensity of the light, but you can gain a certain level of accuracy with this formula.
+Watts don’t really tell the intensity of the light, but you can gain a certain accuracy level with this formula.

 You can always use a Spectrum Sensor to measure the intensity of your light.

 How to Set Up a Grow Tent Ventilation System?

 A ventilation system is basically a fan attached to an air filter that you place strategically in your grow tent so that there is a smooth circulation of air for your plants.

 There will be three parts to your ventilation system, the fan, duct, and filter.

 The exhaust fan is of two types the extractor fan and the intake fan.
 An extractor will help remove the tent’s hot and humid air, whereas an intake fan will pump in fresh air from outside into the tent.

 A duct is a long tube that connects the fan and filter, allowing you to create a much more flexible ventilation system for your tent.
 A filter is a carbon (activated carbon) air purifier.